Riiickkk/ici_template/README.md

 During the design and implementation of this project, we referred to the following course modules as technical and conceptual foundations:
-AIGC and ChatGPT’s Advanced Application: Fine-tune, AIGC and ChatGPT’s Advanced Application: RAG
+AIGC and ChatGPT’s Advanced Application: Fine-tune, AIGC and ChatGPT’s Advanced Application: RAG.
 These resources significantly deepened our understanding of generative AI, including model fine-tuning and retrieval-augmented generation (RAG), and contributed greatly to the realization of this project.

 ## Acknowledgments